Texting on the Move

 Texting also prevents you from paying close attention to what's going on around you, something that's especially important in situations where you need to have your guard up, like walking home after dark.
 Your reaction time is also likely to be much slower if you're texting.
 If you're about to run into someone or something else, you may not have time to act before it's too late.

-Texting from behind the wheel is against the law in 41 states and the District of Columbia.
-And 6 more states ban texting by new drivers.
-Many more states are trying to put DWT regulations into action.
-Even in states without specific laws, if you swerve all over the place, cut off cars, or bring on a collision because of texting, you could still be charged with reckless driving.
-That may mean a ticket, a lost license, or even jail time if you cause a fatal crash.
+Texting while driving is against the law in 48 states and the District of Columbia.
+Many states ban any cellphone use by new drivers.
+Besides being cited for texting, if you swerve all over the place, cut off cars, or bring on a collision, you also could be charged with reckless driving.
+That may mean a big fine, a lost license, or even jail time if you cause a fatal crash.

 Tips for Texting